Santa Fe Depot Visioning Process

 If you would like to view the presentation boards from the Town Hall meetings showing the background and potential alternatives, please click here.
 If you would like to review the FAQ sheet provided to those in attendance, click here.

-Update: City staff are providing an additional meeting to solicit community input.
-There will be a listening session held on Tuesday June 7th beginning at 5:30 pm in the Commission Chambers at City Hall.
+UPDATE: City staff are providing an additional meeting to solicit community input.
+There will be a listening session on Tuesday, June 7, starting at 5:30 pm in the Commission Chamber at City Hall.

 This meeting will feature a short presentation of material presented at the Town Hall meetings, and then provide an opportunity for individuals to share their thoughts with the community.
 This meeting will feature the following ground rules: